Bio & Incident Details

 Weapon: Gun; Unknown type

-Officer Hurley was shot and killed after responded to a report of a robbery in progress.
+Police Officer Timothy Hurley was shot and killed after responded to a report of a robbery in progress.

 Officer Hurley and his partner were on patrol when they received a report of a robbery in progress at Walter's Bar and Grill at 113-01 New York Avenue, Queens.
 When Officer Burley and his partner arrived, they observed several patrons running from the location.
 Among the patrons was one of the robbery suspect.
 Officer Hurley approached the suspect and ordered him not to move.
 As he approached the suspect to handcuff him, a struggle ensued.
 Officer Hurley was shot twice in the chest by the suspect, but was able to return fire, striking the suspect, before falling mortally wounded.